alexander-digett/digett/src/pages/insights/leave-arial-and-times-past-—-font-your-face-rescue.md

 title: 'Leave Arial and Times in the past — @font-your-face to the rescue'
 templateKey: blog-post
 date: 2012-01-27T15:02:28.000Z
+category:
-category: Design, Drupal, UX Design
+  -Design, Drupal, UX Design
 alias: leave-arial-and-times-past-—-font-your-face-rescue
 summary: >
  If you are a graphic designer or Drupal themer, you don't need to be stuck using Arial on your website; you can easily use a great typeface from one of several providers and implement them using a Drupal module called @font-your-face.